Spanish colonization of the Americas: United States

-One of the colonists from Puerto Rico, Juan Ponce de León, is commonly given credit for being the first European to sight Florida in 1513.
+One of the colonists who conquered Puerto Rico, Juan Ponce de León, is commonly given credit for being the first European to sight Florida in 1513.
 For political reasons, Spain would sometimes claim that La Florida was all of the North American continent.
 However, the name was typically used to refer to the peninsula itself as well as the Gulf Coast, Georgia, Carolina, and southern Virginia.
 In 1521, Ponce de Leon was killed while trying to establish a settlement near what is now Charlotte Harbor, Florida.
 Another failed attempt was conducted by Lucas Vázquez de Ayllón, who set out with approximately 500 colonists and established the settlement of San Miguel de Gualdape in modern-day South Carolina in 1526.
 In the fall of 1528, Spanish explorer Álvar Núñez Cabeza de Vaca landed on present day Follet's Island, Texas.

+In 1559, Tristán de Luna y Arellano established the first multi-year European settlement in the United States in what is now Pensacola, Florida.
+This settlement predates the foundation of Mission Nombre de Dios in St. Augustine by six years, marking an important yet often overlooked moment in the history of Spanish colonization.
+Archaeological evidence from the University of West Florida has confirmed the presence of Luna's expedition, which included 1,500 people and lasted from 1559 to 1561.
+The artifacts discovered at the site provide a direct link to Spain's early efforts to colonize the northern Gulf Coast.

-In 1565, Spain established a settlement in St. Augustine, Florida, lasting in one way or another, until modern times.
+The 1565 establishment of the settlement in St. Augustine, Florida, lasted in one way or another until modern times, making the city arguably the oldest in the United States.
 Permanent Spanish settlements were founded in New Mexico, starting in 1598, with Santa Fe founded in 1610.